Kane-dylan/CookMe/README.md

 ## 🌟 Key Feature

-🔥 **AI-Powered README Generator** – Spyder-2.0 is designed to generate professional and well-structured README files automatically using AI.
+🔥 **AI-Powered README Generator** – CookMe is designed to generate professional and well-structured README files automatically using AI.
 Say goodbye to manual documentation! 📝🤖

 ---